MBODM/DotNetBinariesSize/README.md

 - .NET 7 WinForms Application
 - .NET 7 WPF Application

+I published all of them with the following options in the Visual Studio Publish dialog:

+- `self-contained` as Deployment mode.
+- `win-x64` as Target runtime.
+- `Produce single file` checked.
+- `Enable Ready2Run compilation` unchecked (see notes below).
+- `Trim unused code` checked, if existing.

-No other "special tricks" (special compiler settings, hidden settings, special optimizations, and so on) were used to further decrease the output binary size (this was done on purpose).
+No other "special tricks" (special compiler settings, hidden settings, special optimizations, and so on) were used to further decrease the output binary size (on purpose).

 ### Results